 The Draw for Dubai WTA 1000 event has now been released and is available to view on the WTA Tennis website.

-Aryna Sabalenka was the number 1 seed in the singles draw and was seeded to meet Barbora Krejcikova in the final.
+Iga Swiatek was the number 1 seed in the singles draw and was seeded to meet Aryna Sabalenka in the final.

 ATP 500 Draw

-The Draw for Dubai ATP 500 event has now been released and is available to view on the ATP Tour website.
+The Draw for the 2023 Dubai ATP 500 event has now been released and is available to view on the ATP Tour website.

-As expected, Novak Djokovic was the number 1 seed in the singles event and was seeded to meet Andrey Rublev in the final.
+As expected, Novak Djokovic is the number 1 seed in the singles event and is seeded to meet Andrey Rublev in the final.

-In the men’s doubles event, Nikola Mektic and Mate Pavic were the number 1 seeds with Rajeev Ram and Joe Salisbury the number 2 seeds.
+In the men’s doubles event, Nikola Mektic and Mate Pavic are the number 1 seeds with Ivan Dodig and Austin Krajicek the number 2 seeds.

 Men’s Singles

-Prize money across the board saw a huge increase from the amounts awarded at the 2021 tournament in Dubai.
+Prize money across the board saw an increase from the amounts awarded at the 2022 tournament in Dubai.

 ---|---|---|